docksal/ci-agent/README.md

 to set up username/password access to S3 via CloudFront and Lambda@Edge.

-## Feature: Production-ish environments
+## Feature: Non-volatile environments

-By combining the following configuration options you can get low overhead production-ish/demo environments, where the on-demand delayed start (5-10s delay) is not a concern.
+By combining the following configuration options you can get low overhead non-volatile environments.

 ```
 SANDBOX_DOMAIN=<nice-domain>